jackyzha0/quartz/content/notes/media.md

 	- The age of reason - jean paul Sartre
 	- Jane Eyre, charlotte bronte
 	- a midsummer nights dream, shakespeare
+	- the amazing maurice and his educated rodents, terry pratchet
+	- the ocean at the end of the lane
+- current
 	- cryptonomicon, neal stephenson
-	- the amazing maurice and his educated rodents, terry pratchet
+	- the curious case of the dog in the night time
+	- thinking fast and slow
+	- the second sex, simone de beauvoir
 - future
-	- the second sex, simone de beauvoir
 	- actual air david berman
 	- woman in the dunes
-	- the second sex
 	- sophies world
 	- on the trail of genghis khan